Tips & Tricks in OR (Operations Research) Practice

 Inject a solution

 Provide a tool and an API to load an external solution.
 This enables us to challenge natural wonders such as “if I swap machines of activity 1 and activity 2, I should get a better solution”.
 Such local improvement guesses are quite natural to express but slightly more difficult to implement: they probably imply checking several constraints in cascade.
 As a consequence, a checker of this new solution needs to be launched to assert first the feasibility of the solution and then recompute the solution quality indicators to prove or reject the assertion that the move actually improves the current solution.
-Note that this checker implementation can be either:

 - Deterministic: we isolate a set of constraints to check (capacities, material flow balance…) and we recompute manually their satisfaction/dissatisfaction